pavan-bandi/BloodApp/README.md

 ## Installation

 1. Clone the repository
 2. Navigate to the project directory
 3. Import the project into your favorite Integrated Development Environment (IDE).
 4. Configure the MySQL database connection in the application.
 5. Application Properties file located in the src/main/resources directory.
 6. Provide the necessary credentials, database URL, and other configuration details.
 7. Build the project using Maven
 8. Run the application
 9. Access the application in your web browser at http://localhost:8080.

 # Contributing
 We welcome contributions from the community to help improve the Blood Availability Application.
 If you would like to contribute, please follow the guidelines below.

 ## Contributor Guidelines
-* Fork the repository and create your branch from the main branch.
+* Fork the repository and **create a branch specific to the issue** from the main branch.
 * Ensure your code follows the project's code style.
 * Provide clear and concise commit messages and pull request descriptions.
 * When adding new features, write tests to validate your changes.